Generic Name: dibucaine (DIE-byoo-cane)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 When used in small doses, no COMMON side effects have been reported with this product.
 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bleeding at the application site; new or worsening redness, swelling, irritation, or pain at the application site.
+Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); new or worsening redness, swelling, irritation, or pain at the application site; rectal bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.